happyapplehorse/agere/README.md

 It simplifies the process of building agents with complex logic by breaking down a complicated workflow into a series of independent, small steps, which also facilitates future expansion or modification of its functionalities.

-> Agere is the Latin etymology for "agent," frequently translated as "to act" or "to do," with the implication of "driving" and "propelling something forward."
+> Agere is the Latin etymology for "agent", frequently translated as "to act" or "to do", with the implication of "driving" and "propelling something forward".

 # About
 Agere utilizes a model of 'node-edge' to construct workflows.